mac1253/drupal-signage/README.md

    click the little arrow next the Manage Fields button and click delete in the dropdown in the confirmation, click the delete button

-3. After delete those two types, click the +Add Content Types button
+3. After you delete those two types, click the +Add Content Types button

 4. Give the Content type a name.
 Mine was slide